Difference Between Memorandum & Articles of Association

 Company members mentioned in the AOA need to adhere to the prescribed rules.
 The document should be referred to before passing business judgments.
 It can create restrictions on the powers of company directors and they may be required to obtain approval of shareholders before pursuing a certain course of action.

-Unlike MOA, AOA can be changed anytime over the course of the business.
+Unlike MOA, AOA can be changed anytime for the business.
 Any changes in the document must be informed to the Companies House no longer than 15 days after the change.
-To make changes in the AOA, more than 75 percent of members should vote in favour of the changes.
+To make changes in the AOA, more than 75 percent of members should vote in favor of the changes.
 Voting usually takes place during the general meeting of the members.
 You should consider getting specialized guidance from limited company accountants before making any significant changes in the document.

 Tips for Creating MOA and AOA

 You can create a personalized MOA and AOA according to the requirements of your company.
-The MOA should inform the Companies House that each member who has signed the MOA agrees to become a member of the company, establish the company according to the Companies Act 2006, and agrees to take shares of the company.
+The MOA should inform the Companies House that each member who has signed the MOA agrees to become a member of the company, establish the company according to the Companies Act 2006, and agree to take shares of the company.
 It should include the company name along with the name and signature of each member.
-This is where the difference between memorandum and articles of the association lies.
+This is where the difference between a memorandum and article of association lies.

-You can submit a personalized AOA when registering the company.
+You can submit a personalised AOA when registering the company.
 However, if you are registering the company through the Companies House website, you must use Model Articles available online.

 After Companies House accepts your application for incorporation.
 You will receive a copy of the AOA.
 You must have a printed or electronic copy of the document at your registered office.